Iran's high reported mortality rate for coronavirus raises questions

 WASHINGTON — Iran has the highest reported number of deaths from the coronavirus outside China, raising questions about how the government is handling the public health crisis and whether the often secretive regime has been fully transparent about the extent of the outbreak.

-Iran's health ministry spokesman said on Thursday that 26 Iranians have died out of a total of 245 positive cases.
+Iran's health ministry spokesman said on Friday that 34 Iranians have died out of a total of 388 positive cases.
+Iran has now suspended parliament indefinitely due to the outbreak.

+Dr. Mike Ryan, executive director of the World Health Organization’s emergencies program, told reporters Thursday that the virus "came unseen and undetected into Iran, so the extent of infection may be broader than what we may be seeing."

+U.S. Secretary of State Mike Pompeo told Congress Friday that the U.S. had offered to help Iran respond to the virus.

 Apart from China, where it was first detected in December, Iran has recorded the most deaths from the new form of coronavirus.
 There have been 2,747 deaths in China, out of a total of at least 78,497 confirmed cases.